-The three rules stated above apply to both "professional" writing (e.g., memoranda submitted to a colleague at work or motions or briefs submitted to a court) and "scholarly" writing (books and law journal articles).
-But two additional rules govern scholarly writing, which you will do if you earn a position with the Vermont Law Review or the Vermont Journal of Environmental Law.
+The three rules stated above apply to both "professional" writing (e.g. memoranda submitted to a superior at work or motions or briefs submitted to a court) and "scholarly" writing (books and law journal articles).
+But two additional rules govern scholarly writing, which you will do if you earn a position with the Vermont Law Review or the

-Rule 4: Acknowledge a source when your own analysis or conclusion builds on that source.

-Rule 5: Acknowledge a source when your idea about a particular court opinion came from a source other than the opinion itself.
-See Legal Writing Institute, Law School Plagiarism v.
+Vermont Journal of Environmental Law.
+Rule 4: In scholarly writing, acknowledge a source when your own analysis or conclusion builds on that source.
+Rule 5: In scholarly writing, acknowledge a source when your idea about a particular court opinion came from a source other than the opinion itself.
+See: Legal Writing Institute, Law School Plagiarism v.
 Proper Attribution (2003), p.
 4. [available at www.lwi.org].